* Finance minister says no deal on Russian aid yet

 The crisis is unprecedented in the history of the divided east Mediterranean island of 1.1 million people, which suffered a war with Turkey and ethnic split in 1974 in which a quarter of its population was displaced.
 The Turkish-populated north considers itself a separate country, recognised only by Turkey.

 With Sarris and Lakkotrypis in Moscow, there was mounting speculation that Russian oil and gas giant Gazprom had mooted its own assistance plan in exchange for exploration rights to Cyprus's offshore gas deposits.
-A Gazprom spokesman denied any such offer had been made.

 A senior source in the "troika" said dealing with Cyprus was even more frustrating than protracted wrangling with Greece.